 20-yard construction roll-off

-The 20-Yard Roll-Off measures 20 ft long by 7 ft wide and 4 ft tall, covering up to 2 tons in the flat rate.
+The 20-Yard Roll-Off Container measures 20 ft long, 7 ft wide, and 4 ft tall, covering up to 2 tons of debris for Newark contractors.

 Matte-black 30-yard roll-off construction dumpster sitting directly on the compacted-dirt site of a framed single-family home build in Newark, drywall and lumber scrap loaded inside.